October 16, 2023

 Through Our Websites And Mobile Applications

 We may combine this information with other information collected in-store or online such as your online and in-store transaction history, and aggregate demographic information, such as the predominant age groups and the average size of households in your area, which can help us gain insights about your interests and preferences.
-We do this to support our customer understanding using website and mobile analytics and to provide you with more tailored advertising and marketing campaigns.
-This includes serving interest-based advertising to you, subject to your right to withdraw consent, as detailed in our Interest-Based Advertising and Media Notice.
+We do this to support our customer understanding using website and mobile analytics and to provide you with more tailored advertising and marketing communications.
+This includes serving interest-based advertising to you, subject to your right to withdraw consent, as detailed in our Interest-Based Advertising and Media Notice(Open in a new tab).

 We use your location or language preference to auto-select features when you visit our websites and mobile applications.